Table of Contents

 Another suggestion is to create your own camp sensory-friendly toolbox.
-Include things like sunglasses, noise-cancelling earmuffs and sensory-friendly toys.
+Include things like sunglasses, noise-canceling earmuffs, and sensory-friendly toys.
 These devices will help prevent sensory overload.

 6. Sensory-friendly activities

 Sensory-friendly activities are fun for all campers.
 They include both gross-motor and fine-motor play.
-Additionally, these type of activities can promote team work and communication.
+Additionally, these types of activities can promote teamwork and communication.
 Furthermore, these activities help children develop social skills.